uio-bmi/immuneML/docs/source/galaxy/galaxy_import_remote_data.rst

 How to import data from the iReceptor Gateway into an immuneML RepertoireDataset
 --------------------------------------------------------------------------------

+See `this example Galaxy history <https://galaxy.immuneml.uio.no/u/immuneml/h/create-ireceptor-dataset>`_ showing how to make a dataset from the iReceptor Gateway into an immuneML dataset.

 Retrieving the dataset
 ^^^^^^^^^^^^^^^^^^^^^^
 Under 'Get Remote Data', use the iReceptor Plus Gateway tool to search for and download the desired dataset.